 Semester damage assessments

-During each semester, major damage and clean-up costs which are reported by Facilities Management staff members are assessed and billed to students.
-The Office of Residential Education & Living investigates these damages to determine to whom these charges should be billed.
+During each semester, major damage and clean-up costs reported by Facilities Management staff are assessed and billed to students.
+The Office of Residential Education and Living investigates these damages to determine to whom these charges should be billed.

 Each area coordinator receives a weekly update on the damages and clean-up charges in his or her area, reviews them, and asks each housefellow to investigate and report back on how the damage should be billed in that particular case.
 During the course of investigating, the housefellow may find it useful to consult with the House Council on how to distribute a charge that cannot be attributed to specific individuals.

-It is important to inform your housefellow immediately if you or someone you know is responsible for specific damages.
+It is important for you to inform your housefellow immediately if you or someone you know is responsible for specific damages.

-When the student who was responsible for the damage is identified or admits responsibility, the cost to repair the damage is assessed to that individual's account.
-When the responsible party cannot be determined, damage charges will be assessed to the wing, floor, apartment, or house, depending on the location of the damage and the results of the housefellow's investigation.
+When the student responsible for damage is identified or admits responsibility, the cost to repair the damage is assessed to that individual's account.
+When the responsible party cannot be determined, damage charges will be assessed to the wing, floor, apartment or house, depending on the location of the damage and the results of the housefellow's investigation.

-When reading your bill, you may notice that damage costs are broken down into three categories: Whole Dorm Damage, Floor Damage and Individual Damage.
+Damage costs are broken down into three categories on your bill: Whole Dorm Damage, Floor Damage and Individual Damage.

-- Whole Dorm Damages are calculated by adding together the student's share of damages that occur in common areas of their residence hall.
+- Whole Dorm Damages are calculated by adding together your share of damages that occur in common areas of your residence house.

-- Floor Damages represent the student's share of damage that occurs on their floor.
+- Floor Damages represent your share of the damage that occurs on your floor.

-- Individual Damages represent damage that is attributed to that specific student.
-This may include damage to his or her room, house, or anywhere on campus where they have been designated as the responsible party.
-Also, individual damage may be billed when a group of people are responsible for one of these types of damage; in this case their share of the entire cost is split evenly amongst group members, and your share is what appears on your bill.
+- Individual Damages represent damages that have been attributed specifically to you.
+This may include damage to your room, house, or anywhere on campus where you have been designated as the responsible party.
+Also, individual damage may be billed when a group of people is responsible for damage; in this case your share of the entire cost is split evenly amongst group members, and your share is what appears on your bill.

-- Lost Key Charges - If a student fails to return their keys to the Campus Safety office or the Gatehouse immediately after checking out of their room, they will be billed $25 for a lock change.
+- Lost Key Charges: If you fail to return your keys to the Campus Safety office or the Gatehouse immediately after checking out of your room, you will be billed $75 for a lock change.